 Sit with that thought for a moment.
 Close your eyes and visualize experiencing life fully committed to believing in yourself and your ability to succeed.
 That is a powerful intention.
 One I wish I had when I was in college, full of insecurities and pushing away my writing professor who begged me to leave Cornell’s Hotel School and major in Creative Writing.

-This week, I got to go back to college and crawl into the mind of my 19-year-old self.
+A few years ago, I got to go back to college and crawl into the mind of my 19-year-old self.

 Hendrix College’s Filmmakers Club generously invited me to lecture on Navigating the Industry Outside of Hollywood.
 As I flew into Little Rock, Arkansas, I prepared myself to answer all of their aspiring filmmaker questions.
 I told tales of my adventures, gave tips on building relationships by paying it forward, and shared my social media addiction prowess, proving how I have crafted a legitimate career from my country home in New York State.
 As I wrapped up, I asked if they at least got one helpful nugget of advice and what that golden bit was.

 One student enthusiastically said, “Hope,” to which many voices echoed with heads nodding in agreement.

 After my talk, several students joined us to continue the discussion, their hungry minds picking my brain.
 Talking shop with these bright students made me envious of them.
 At their young age, they knew what their passion was and were going after it.

 They gave me hope.

 But it also made me wonder how many students of Hendrix secretly wanted to be filmmakers but didn’t come to the event or stay after to have a deeper conversation with me?

 How many people are sidestepping their dreams because they don’t believe in themselves?